Care Agreements Are a Good Idea

-Feeding, toileting, picking out what to wear, dressing, grooming, maintaining continence, bathing, walking, transferring, cleaning eyeglasses or helping with contacts, and oral hygiene.
+Feeding, toileting, picking out what to wear, dressing, grooming, getting to the bathroom, bathing, walking, moving from sitting to standing, cleaning eyeglasses, or helping with contacts, brushing teeth, and oral hygiene.

 Managing finances, handling transportation, shopping, preparing meals, using telephone and other communication devices, managing medications, housework, and essential home maintenance.